MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-qr-code.md

 ## Known issues and mitigation for QR code authentication method

-It is a known issue that a QR code can be stolen or lost as it is in print form.
-To address the issue, we have included the following measures in the solutions:
+Admins should replace a QR code thet gets lost or stolen.
+A QR code can't be used alone without a PIN.

+The PIN can’t be used with any other identifier, such as a UPN, or email account.
+A QR code also has a secret that is replay resistant to online threats for a primary credential.

+Admins can also take following precautions to mitigate the risk of a lost or stolen QR code:

 - Don't use QR code authentication method for resources that require MFA.
-- A QR code can’t be used alone without the PIN.
-3. PIN lockout experience like Password.
-4. PIN can’t be used with any other identifier such as UPN, email etc.
-5. QR code can be replaced by admins when lost or theft is reported.
-6. QR code will have secret that will add replay resistant to online threats for primary credential.
+- Configure a PIN lockout experience, similar to passwords.
+- Replace QR codes that get lost or stolen.
-7. Conditional Access policies to restrict the auth method to specified apps, store devices, and secure network.
+- Create Conditional Access policies to restrict the authentication method to specified apps, store devices, and secure networks.